-A step by step how-to guide for cutting a pineapple, includes pictures for each step!
+A step-by-step how-to guide for cutting a pineapple, including pictures for each step!

 Did you know that the pineapple was named after pine cones?
 I didn’t learn this until recently, but it completely makes sense given the similarities between the two!
 I buy pineapple quite often, whether it be for this Strawberry Pineapple Smoothie, these Rainbow Fruit Kabobs, or for Grilled Pineapple with Brown Sugar and Cinnamon!

 If you’ve never bought a whole pineapple before with the intent to cut it up, it can be a little intimidating.
 Today I thought I’d share a step-by-step guide on how to cut a pineapple, complete with pictures so that you have no problems cutting your own pineapple at home.
 I’ve known so many people who buy pre-cut pineapple at the grocery store in the produce department.
 While that option is convenient, it is SO expensive compared to just buying your own pineapple and prepping it at home.

 You’ll want to start with a beautiful pineapple like this one!
 I got this guy at Costco for $2.50 which seemed really reasonable.
 It’s a Dole pineapple, and for whatever reason, I have the best luck with their fruit (no, they aren’t paying me to say that!).
 You will want a pineapple that has a golden yellow color to it, and the base of it should smell sweet.
 Those are both signs of a good pineapple.
 Aside from the pineapple, another key aspect of cutting a pineapple is a good knife.
 Make sure you have a trusty, sharp knife on hand.